BenjaminStonawski/Hackintosh-for-Lenovo-G580/README.md

-# Hackintosh for Lenovo G580
+# IdeaHack G580 - Hackintosh for Lenovo G580

 READ ME!
 Hello there!